Water Neutrality Guidebook

 Water Neutrality Ordinance and History

-The City of Foster City and the Estero Municipal Improvement District Board of Directors adopted Ordinance No. 138 that went into effect on May 1, 2023.
+The City of Foster City and the Estero Municipal Improvement District Board of Directors adopted the Water Nuetrality Growth Ordinance that went into effect on May 1, 2023.
 See Chapter 8.90 Chapter 8.90, Water Neutrality Growth within Title 8, Water and Sewer Service of the EMID Code.

 History: